Tornado outbreak sequence of May 7–11, 2008: Meteorological synopsis

 The event started in Oklahoma on May 7 as an initial low pressure crossed the southern Plains and produced tornadoes across the Oklahoma City area producing scattered damage throughout the Metro Area including in Yukon, Bethany, Warr Acres and north Oklahoma City.
 KOCO-TV recorded a 124 mph wind gust while Chief Meteorologist Rick Mitchell was reporting on the storm.
 Widespread tree, fence, and minor property damage was reported throughout much of the area while there was also a gas leak reported in Bethany.
 Tree damage was also reported just outside the KFOR and KOCO stations.
 Similar conditions occurred south and east of Tulsa, Oklahoma, as the line of thunderstorms raced across the state and caused similar damage although a portions of a storage structure was destroyed by the force of the winds.
 At least five tornadoes were confirmed throughout the state but all were rated either EF0 or EF1.
 There were no reports of injuries during the event.

 Two significant tornado outbreaks affected the southeastern United States on May 8.
 During the morning hours, tornadoes touched down across northeastern Mississippi including one EF3 tornado in the Tupelo, Mississippi area which heavily damaged several buildings near the Tupelo Airport.
 Tornadoes also touched down across northwestern Alabama north and west of Birmingham and Huntsville.
 One particular tornado was caught on tape by a security camera at a business near Leighton in Colbert County which overturned cars at a parking lot.
 Another tornado crossed very near the ABC 33-40 Sky Cam in Cullman but the tornado was not seen as very strong winds stopped the video data prior to its passage.
 Structural damage was also reported to homes across the area.

 While weak tornadoes touched down north of Xenia, Ohio, during the early evening hours, the second outbreak of the day produced several strong tornadoes across the western Carolinas and southwestern Virginia.
 A line of showers and thunderstorms moved across the Appalachians.
-CAPE values were at around 1500 j/kg across parts of North Carolina.
+CAPE values were at around 1500 J/kg across parts of North Carolina.
 One tornado hit the Clemmons, North Carolina area producing EF3 damage to several homes.
 The same area was hit an F3 tornado on the same date in 1998.
 Just after 11:00 pm, another tornado from the same supercell struck the western Greensboro region, killing one person inside a truck overturned by the tornado.
 The storm also damaged several buildings including homes, businesses and warehouses.
-Two Fed-Fex planes at the Piedmont Triad International Airport were pitched off the tarmac as the storm lifted near the area.
+Two FedEx planes at the Piedmont Triad International Airport were pitched off the tarmac as the storm lifted near the area.
 Other tornadoes produced some significant damage north of the Piedmont Triad region across southern Virginia.